wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource/README.md

 $ ballerina run data_service.bal
 ```

-The service will be started and you will see the below output.
+The service starts and you will see the following output.

 ```
 $ Initiating service(s) in 'data_service'